rpav/defpackage-plus/README.md

 ### Options

-The following options are available:
+The following options are available.
+Each of these are implemented as a call to the corresponding <a href="#package-manipulation-functions">package manipulation function</a>.
+Repeated evaluations of the `DEFPACKAGE+` form are the same as repeatedly calling each function in sequence, and the behavior of such is stated below:

 * `:use PACKAGES...`: `PACKAGES` are inherited as per `USE-PACKAGE`.
   Notably, this is different from `defpackage`'s `:use`, because it